• Skip to primary navigation

-I recently read the book The Coffee Lover’s Diet by Bob Arnot M.D.
-I really enjoyed the first part of the book as it broke down the current state of information regarding the health benefits of coffee.
-The second part of the book covered coffee brewing and roasting.
-And the final part covered dieting and recipes.
+I recently read Bob Arnot’s The Coffee Lover’s Diet.
+I really enjoyed the first part of the book, which broke down the current state of information regarding the health benefits of coffee.
+The second part covered coffee brewing and roasting, and the final part covered dieting and recipes.
 This overview will focus mostly on the first part.

 Here are the 10 things I found most interesting in the Coffee Lover’s Diet.